-Even though it only formed today, VMO2 is automatically one of the largest UK providers, with a combined 47 million customers across all of its services, with 430 retail stores and 18,000 employees.
+Even though it's only newly formed, VMO2 automatically became one of the largest UK providers, with a combined 47 million customers across all of its services, 430 retail stores and 18,000 employees.

 From its new position, VMO2 is set to take on BT in its goal to “upgrade the UK” through a £10bn investment in the rollout of fibre broadband and 5G infrastructure over the next five years.

-A statement from the company said, “Building on the success of its existing fibre network expansion activity, the business is planning to go further and faster by deploying fibre to millions of additional homes across the country.
+A statement from the company at the time of the merger announcement said, “Building on the success of its existing fibre network expansion activity, the business is planning to go further and faster by deploying fibre to millions of additional homes across the country.
 A variety of options, including potential partnerships, are currently being worked on to achieve this.”